What is it about your content that draws people in and keeps them coming back?

 1. ask the audience.

 You can create personas and agonize over market research—or you can just ask.
-Whether through email, social platforms or in person, there’s nothing wrong with taking the question to your customers of what they’re most interested in learning from you or what they’re hoping you can shed light on.
+Whether through email, webinar platforms, or in person, there’s nothing wrong with taking the question to your customers of what they’re most interested in learning from you or what they’re hoping you can shed light on.

 Of course, sometimes the answers are right there in front of you, too: What are people saying or asking about in the comments sections of content you’ve created?
 What are the most common questions you get over email, or the things your sales team keeps on hearing about or having to answer?